 Fantasy

 “What are these flying red horses, why not write in a positive way ordinary Soviet reality?” - they questioned.
 He began to write in a similar vein, but towards the end of his life - in the 1930s.
-It is only a pity that Petrov-Vodkin died early - in 61 years of tuberculosis, and his art will cause more and more questions from the relevant authorities, which did not contribute to a quiet life for the artist.
-Suddenly, a black funnel will arrive on the next denunciation, and he will be taken to prison.
-At least nothing like that happened, but it was hardly much easier for the terminally ill Petrov-Vodkin.
+It is only a pity that Petrov-Vodkin died early - at the age of 61 from tuberculosis, and his art would attract more and more questions from the relevant departments, which in no way contributed to a calm life for the artist.
+One day a black funnel would arrive on another denunciation, and he would be taken to prison.
+It is good that nothing like that happened, but it was hardly much easier for the terminally ill Petrov-Vodkin.

 Buy handmade goods or modern art you can on artAlebrio - is an international marketplace for people who want to create, sell, buy and collect unique items and art - buy the best with us artAlebrio.com.